ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Issuers MUST ensure Signed Statements submitted to public access services are acceptable for public disclosure.
 In this case, Signed Statements MUST NOT carry confidential information.
 Once a Signed Statement is inserted into the Append-only Log maintained by a Transparency Service, it cannot be removed from the Log.
-In some deployments, a Relaying Party, such as an Auditor, might require access to Signed Statements and Statements, which can be made available through adjacent services.
+In some deployments, a special role, such as an Auditor, might require access to Signed Statements.

 Transparency Services MUST enforce access control to the Append-only Log.